ArnovanHilten/GenNet/README.md

 The sixth(!) genetic variant 'rs1799944' is also connected to BRCA2 (whic was node number 1 in the first layer), followed by the breast cancer pathway (again node number 1 in the layer2), folowed by the end node.

 All rows together describe all the connections in the network.
-Each layer should be described by a column layer#_node and a column layer#_name with # denoting the number.
+Each layer should be described by a column layer#_node and a column layer#_name with # denoting the layer number.

-Tip: Chech the topology files in the examples folder.
+Tip: Check the topology files in the examples folder.

 ### Running GenNet